Bouillabaisse: Marseille bouillabaisse

 Recipes for bouillabaisse vary from family to family in Marseille, and local restaurants dispute which versions are the most authentic.

 In 1980, 11 Marseille restaurateurs collaborated to draw up the Bouillabaisse Charter which codified both ingredients and method of preparation.
 An authentic Marseille bouillabaisse must include rascasse (Scorpaena scrofa), a bony rockfish which lives in the calanque and reefs close to shore.
 It usually also has congre (eng: European conger) and grondin (eng: sea robin).
 According to the Michelin Guide Vert, the four essential elements of a true bouillabaisse are the presence of rascasse, the freshness of the fish; olive oil, and excellent saffron.

 The American chef and food writer Julia Child, who lived in Marseille for a year, wrote: "to me the telling flavor of bouillabaisse comes from two things: the Provençal soup base—garlic, onions, tomatoes, olive oil, fennel, saffron, thyme, bay, and usually a bit of dried orange peel—and, of course, the fish—lean (non-oily), firm-fleshed, soft-fleshed, gelatinous, and shellfish."
+Other foreign residents in France have written about bouillabaisse.
+Stephen Lister, a British expatriate in Provence, wrote, "When eaten where it is made commercially it is a lethal dish ... even when the stuff is made honestly ... the ingredients are not of much importance, because all you are going to taste anyway is garlic, saffron and something unidentifiable which always reminds me of chlorinated drains".
+Elizabeth David was less censorious, but by no means laudatory: